INDIANAPOLIS — The pressure is on for Reggie Wayne.

 Wayne, a 2018 Colts Ring of Honor inductee, actually won’t be the only team great at the wide receiver position announcing one of the Colts’ draft picks this year.

-The team announced Thursday that fellow Ring of Honor inductee Bill Brooks will be announcing the Colts’ sixth-round choice from downtown Muncie, Ind., as part of the NFL’s 100th season celebration.
+The team announced that fellow Ring of Honor inductee Bill Brooks will be announcing the Colts’ sixth-round choice on Saturday from downtown Muncie, Ind., as part of the NFL’s 100th season celebration.
 Muncie was home to the Flyers, one of the NFL’s original franchises in its inaugural season in 1920.

 That event, which is free and open to the public, will be held from 2 to 5:30 p.m.
 ET April 27 at Canan Commons, 600 S. Walnut St., in Muncie.